 Liberia Medical Relief is a 501(c)(3) organization providing medical support to the people of Liberia.
-Liberia Medical Relief was founded by Natu Strathy, a Registered Nurse and Liberian native, and Dr. Kevin Strathy, a Plastic and Reconstructive Surgeon, in response to the profound need for medical supplies and services in the Republic of Liberia.
-Our mission is on three fronts:
+Liberia Medical Relief was founded by Natu Strathy, a registered nurse and Liberian native, and Dr. Kevin Strathy, a plastic and reconstructive surgeon, in response to the profound need for medical supplies and services in the Republic of Liberia.

-1) obtaining new and surplus medical supplies, equipment and medications and shipping them to hospitals and clinics in Liberia
+- Obtain new and surplus medical supplies, equipment and medications to ship to hospitals and clinics;

 Liberia Needs Medical Care

-Liberia was founded in 1847 by freed American slaves, who were a minority among the country’s indigenous people.
+Liberia was founded in 1847 by freed African American slaves who emigrated to the region and were a minority among the country’s indigenous people.
 The Liberian government was established in the model of the United States, with a constitution, three branches of government, a pledge of allegiance and a flag fashioned after the stars and stripes, but with just one star.
-Liberia is also the only nation besides the U.S. that has a capital city named after a U.S. president: Monrovia is named for President James Monroe.
+Liberia is also the only nation besides the U.S. that has a capital city named after a U.S. president; Monrovia is named for President James Monroe.
 The country enjoyed great prosperity for many decades, and the hospital systems, medical services and medical education were world-class.

 When civil war broke out in 1989, the country’s economy and all aspects of society, including its medical facilities, were devastated.
-Peace finally came in 2003, but after many years of war, Liberia had become one of the poorest nations on earth.
+Peace finally came in 2003, but after many years of war, Liberia had become one of the poorest nations on Earth.
 A mere 200 or so physicians were left to serve a population of 4 million people, and none of them were specialists.
-Medications and supplies remained critically low, hospitals were in disrepair, and there was little funding for rebuilding.
+Medications and supplies remained critically low, hospitals were in disrepair and there was little funding to rebuild.